 Power ON your system and insert your ASUS support CD into your CD-ROM drive.
-When you start Windows for the first time after the installation of your motherboard, Windows will detect all plug-and-play devices.
-You can either follow the Add New Hardware Wizard to install the device drivers or click Cancel and follow the instructions later in this section.
+When you start Windows for the first time after the installation of your mother-board, Windows will detect all plug-and-play devices.

-Install Audio Device Driver
+5.2.1 Install Audio Device Driver